-There are many species of theft and white collar crimes, but there is a common denominator in all of them: The prosecution must prove wrongful intent, usually that the defendant acted with specific intent to unlawfully and permanently deprive a person or business of possession of property.
+There are many types of theft and white collar crimes, but there is a common denominator in all of them: the prosecution must prove wrongful intent, usually that the defendant acted with specific intent to unlawfully and permanently deprive a person or a business of possession of property.

-For example, in a common scenario, where a defendant is accused of cashing a forged check drawn against the account of an elderly person, valued at over $400.00, a number of charges are likely.
-In that case, the defendant may face charges including elder abuse, burglary, grand theft, check forgery, and possession of a forged check.
-The prosecution would have to prove wrongful intent for any of the alleged crimes.
-Each of these felony charges is therefore defensible where the defendant can raise doubt as to his or her intent, that is, that he or she in good faith believed that the check was good and had a lawful claim to the money.
+For example, in a common scenario, where a defendant is accused of cashing a forged check drawn against the account of an elderly individual and valued at over $400, a number of felony charges are likely.
+In such a case, a California defendant may face charges including elder abuse, burglary, grand theft, check forgery, and possession of a forged check.
+The prosecution would have to prove wrongful intent to convict the defendant for any of the alleged crimes.
+Each of these allegations is therefore defensible provided the defendant can establish doubt as to his or her intent, that is, offer convincing evidence that he or she acted in good faith believing that the check was good and that he or she had a lawful claim to the money.

 For more information on theft crimes in California, refer to our detailed guide, California Theft Crimes: Understanding the Offenses and Penalties.
 To learn more about white collar crimes, please read White Collar Crimes in California.

-San Diego theft and white collar crimes generally have another common denominator: the severity of the crime alleged and the severity of punishment for any conviction usually may be greatly influenced by the amount of the alleged loss.
-On the other hand, the ability to make restitution (pay back any alleged loss) can make a huge difference in every facet of the case, including whether the defendant may face charges at all, or to the type of charge allowed in a plea agreement if charges are filed.
+San Diego theft and white collar crimes generally have another common denominator: the severity of the crime alleged and the severity of punishment for any conviction is usually greatly influenced by the amount of the alleged loss.
+On the other hand, the ability to make restitution (pay back any alleged loss) can make a huge difference in every facet of the case.
+This would include whether the defendant may face any charges at all and the types of charges allowed in a plea agreement if charges are filed.

 Settlement as an Option For White Collar Crimes